thomasbcox/results-america-app/ROADMAP.md

 ```

 ### **New Features:**
-- 🔄 Incident reporting system (partially implemented)
+- ❌ Incident reporting system (not yet implemented)
-- 🔄 Public incident page (not yet implemented)
+- ❌ Public incident page (not yet implemented)
-- 🔄 Incident notifications on affected data (not yet implemented)
+- ❌ Incident notifications on affected data (not yet implemented)
-- 🔄 Resolution tracking (not yet implemented)
+- ❌ Resolution tracking (not yet implemented)
-- 🔄 **Public access to incident information** (not yet implemented)
+- ❌ **Public access to incident information** (not yet implemented)

 ### **Trust Enhancements:**
-- 🔄 Transparent issue disclosure (not yet implemented)
+- ❌ Transparent issue disclosure (not yet implemented)
-- 🔄 Incident impact indicators (not yet implemented)
+- ❌ Incident impact indicators (not yet implemented)
-- 🔄 Resolution status updates (not yet implemented)
+- ❌ Resolution status updates (not yet implemented)
-- 🔄 **No authentication required to view incidents** (not yet implemented)
+- ❌ **No authentication required to view incidents** (not yet implemented)

 ### **Success Criteria:**
-- 🔄 Incident reporting system works
+- ❌ Incident reporting system works
-- 🔄 Public incident page is accessible
+- ❌ Public incident page is accessible
-- 🔄 Users can see incident impact on data
+- ❌ Users can see incident impact on data
-- 🔄 **Incident transparency available to all users**
+- ❌ **Incident transparency available to all users**

 ---